-Let me start by introducing myself: I'm Hallie, a beauty editor who cares about health and wellness—it's practically part of my job description.
-That being said, I'm also a person who indulges in meat, cheese, and butter-dressed dishes at almost every meal.
+Let me start by introducing myself: I'm Hallie, a beauty editor who cares about health and wellness.
+It's practically part of my job description.
+That being said, I'm also a person who indulges in meat and dairy-dressed dishes at almost every meal.
 I'd even go so far as to say meat is always the pièce de résistance when I sit down to eat.

 Inspired by her words and excited about the new vegan restaurants in the area, I prepared myself for a week without animal products.
-Below I lay out the play by play, and I explain how it all went down.
+Below, I lay out the play-by-play and explain how it all went down.

-I've eaten at By Chloe before (it's like a vegan Shake Shake with locally sourced ingredients) and was excited to have another reason to go.
-My favorite option, the guac burger, is a black bean, quinoa, sweet potato patty with corn salsa, onion, guacamole, and tortilla strips all piled high on a whole grain bun.
+I've eaten at By Chloe before (it's like a vegan Shake Shack with locally sourced ingredients) and was excited to have another reason to go.
+My favorite option, The Guac Burger, is a black bean, quinoa, and sweet potato patty with corn salsa, onion, guacamole, and tortilla strips, all piled high on a whole-grain bun.
 It's sweet, savory, and unbelievably delicious—especially for something with no meat whatsoever.
 I paired it with an order of fries and beet ketchup.
 Day one?
 A smashing success.
 I could get used to this.

-As a full-on Thai-food addict, I already knew I'd like the Tofu Pad Thai at Mother of Pearl, a vegan restaurant in the East Village.
+As a full-on Thai-food addict, I already knew I'd like the tofu pad Thai at Mother of Pearl, a vegan restaurant in the East Village.
 I sat down, ordered the mixture of rice noodles, bell peppers, carrots, bean sprouts, and cilantro in a tamarind sauce.
 I left really full.
-Again, it was becoming more and more clear that in order to keep bloating at bay, I had to make some different choices, even if I was sticking to a strictly vegan diet.
+Again, it was becoming clearer and clearer that in order to keep bloating at bay, I had to make some different choices, even if I was sticking to a strictly vegan diet.

 I spoke to Amanda, our features editor, about how I was feeling, and she put it into perspective.
-"It takes a lot of research and reworking what you've always considered healthy eating—it's a commitment for sure."
-Victoria agrees that going vegan isn't always inherently healthier.
-"Fun fact," she says, "Doritos are vegan.
+"It takes a lot of research and reworking what you've always considered healthy eating.
+It's a commitment for sure," she said.
+Victoria agreed that going vegan isn't always inherently healthier.
+"Fun fact," she said.
+"Doritos are vegan.
 So are Oreos.
-My favorite restaurant in Brooklyn is a Southern-style vegan diner that specializes in gut-busting comfort food—my usual order includes sweet potato fries and curry 'mayo' with a banana split for dessert."
+My favorite restaurant in Brooklyn is a Southern-style vegan diner that specializes in gut-busting comfort food.
+My usual order includes sweet potato fries and curry 'mayo' with a banana split for dessert."

 To be honest, I'm happy to give it another go.
 This time with more research to equip myself with when all I want to do is order roast chicken for dinner.
 FYI: Yes, I did go to dinner one night during this week and get the roast chicken.
 I broke.
 But the rest of the week I held strong, and I'm good with that.